The main concepts related to balance

 - What we do when we lose stability – When we start to lose our balance we use muscle power to maintain the equilibrium (recalibrating the forces) or we make adjustments to the base of support

-These assertions do not work only for human bodies but for every kind of animated and unanimated element.
+These assertions do not work only for human bodies but for every kind of animated or unanimated element of a combat scenario.

 The types of balance